 The reason for the new lockdown was that four members in the same family tested positive for coronavirus.

-I have a colleague who lives in New Zealand.
-She’s an American married to a New Zealander.
-She told me that people out of the country had to wait for months to return to their families.
-New Zealand was praised for closing its borders.
-But the new cases cropping up suggest that Dr. Atlas’s assessment is correct: mass isolation (even in an island country as remote as New Zealand) is not the way to beat back a novel virus.
+I have a colleague who lives in New Zealand, an American married to a New Zealander.
+She told me that people out of the country had to wait for months to return.
+New Zealand locked down its borders.
+But the new cases cropping up there suggest that Dr. Atlas’s assessment is correct: Mass isolation (even in an island country as remote as New Zealand) is not the way to beat a novel virus.

-Lockdown policies have also failed in Israel, a country that early on adopted stringent isolation policies.
+Lockdown policies have also failed in Israel.
+Early on Israel adopted stringent isolation policies.
 They didn’t work the first time.
 But the Israeli government has now imposed a second lockdown despite the case against lockdowns.
 Why they’ve done so is not entirely clear.